leanprover/leanprover.github.io/documentation/index.md

 whether to invest time in learning to use Lean right now, this [FAQ](https://github.com/leanprover/lean/blob/master/doc/faq.md) may be helpful.

-## Tutorials

-Each of the following tutorials is available in an online version that runs alongside a Lean in your browser, and as a PDF document.
-The most comprehensive is the following:
+The following tutorial is available in an online version that runs alongside a Lean in your browser, and as a PDF document.

 - *Theorem Proving in Lean*<br />
   A introduction to using Lean as an interactive theorem prover. <br />